googlesamples/subgraph_sdk_sample/README.md

    mobileDataPlanClient?.close()
    ~~~~

+1. The notification importance level is set to "HIGH_IMPORTANCE".
+This setting
+   requires manual permissions to be granted from the user.
+Enable, by going to

+   Settings --> Notifications --> All Apps --> (your application name) -->
+   All (your application name) notifications.

+   Set them all to enabled.
+This is done once per installation.

 This project uses the Gradle build system.
 To build this project, use the
 `gradlew build` command or use "Import Project" in Android Studio.